 College credits earned at regionally accredited institutions of higher learning are accepted.
 Credits are not awarded for sectarian courses.
 Transfer credits are posted to the Northland Pioneer College transcript after an official evaluation is made of each transcript received by the Records and Registration Office.
-The transfer credits will NOT be applied toward the NPC Grade Point Average.
+The transfer credits will NOT be applied toward the NPC Grade-Point Average (GPA).
 Credits and degrees over eight years of age (except when program accreditation agencies limit the life of the course work to less than eight years) are subject to review prior to acceptance toward prerequisites and/or degree requirements in some program areas.

-Students must complete a minimum of 16 credits in residency at NPC to complete any degree or certificate program.
+Students must earn credits in residency at NPC to complete any degree or certificate program.
+For more information, see Degree and Certification Graduation Requirements, page 55.